TV Tropes Needs Your Help

 and New Super Mario Bros.
 U

 .
-Their original role as Bowser's children, which was also true in Japan, contrary to a common misconception, has been retconned ever since Bowser Jr.'s debut in Super Mario Sunshine
+Their original role was Bowser's children, which was true in Japan in Super Mario Bros.
+3

 - Ludwig von Koopa, a crazed composer with a sadistic streak.
 Named "Kooky" in the DiC adaptations.